 - Check the wp-content permissions.

-At Kinsta, our WordPress hosting plans make it easy to identify and solve performance issues.
 If you need assistance, you can always contact the dedicated support team directly on the MyKinsta dashboard!

 Save time, costs and maximize site performance with: